dymmond/lilya/docs/en/docs/dependencies.md

 * `Depends` and `inject` are used **outside** the request/response cycle and must not be mistaken for the rest.

 With these patterns, you'll keep your Lilya code clean, testable, and maintainable.

+## See also

+* [Layering and Precedence](./concepts/layering-and-precedence.md) for merge order intuition.
+* [Request Lifecycle](./concepts/request-lifecycle.md) for where DI is evaluated during dispatch.
+* [Build a Modular API](./tutorials/build-a-modular-api.md) for feature-scoped dependency design.